gaak99/oxly/README.md

 The merge cmd is user setable and defaults to the emacs/client ediff cmd.

 ## Keywords
-emacs ediff org-mode orgzly dropbox cloud sync
+oxit emacs ediff org-mode orgzly dropbox cloud sync

 #Backstory
 *Every time* you edit/save or copy over an existing file (_citation needed_) a new revision is quietly made by Dropbox.